OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:17

-pray without ceasing,
+pray continually,

 ## 1 Thessalonians 5:18

-in everything give thanks; for this is the will of God for you in Christ Jesus.
+express gratitude in all circumstances; for this is God’s will for you in Christ Jesus.

 ## 1 Thessalonians 5:19